opatiny/ms-software/README.md

 - copy the `taskWifi` file
 - using the default serial parameters
-- you can set the wifi name with wstheWifiName (SSID) and the wptheWifiPassword
+- you can set the wifi name with ws+theWifiName (SSID) and the wp+theWifiPassword
 - if the device doesn't try to connect after that, check that the NVS parameters are loaded in your main script!
 - if it's not done, add the following line to the top of the `setup()` function: `setupParameters();`